Kendall Waston

-Kendall Jamaal Waston Manley (born 1 January 1988) is a Costa Rican professional footballer who plays as a centre-back for Liga FPD club Saprissa and the Costa Rica national team.
+Kendall Jamaal Waston Manley (born 1 January 1988) is a Costa Rican professional footballer who plays as a centre-back and forward for Liga FPD club Saprissa and the Costa Rica national team.

 Club career

 Saprissa and loans

 Waston made his professional debut for Saprissa in 2006 and played on loan for Carmelita in the Primera División de Costa Rica before moving abroad for a six-month loan spell with Club Nacional de Football in the Primera División Uruguaya from February 2008.
 In March 2010, Waston signed a three-month loan deal with Bayamón of the Puerto Rico Soccer League to help the club qualify for the CONCACAF Champions League.
 He later had three more loan spells, one at UCR and two at Pérez Zeledón.
 In May 2012 Waston returned to Deportivo Saprissa to be part of the first team.

 Vancouver Whitecaps FC

 On 8 August 2014, Vancouver Whitecaps FC announced a deal that they had acquired the defender from Saprissa.
 Waston joined the first team in the midst of their 2014 MLS season.

 On 25 October 2014, Waston scored the only goal in the Whitecaps' final game of the regular season, heading in a corner kick from Pedro Morales, sending the Whitecaps to the playoffs for the second time in their four years since joining MLS.
 The impact that Waston had on the Whitecaps' season after joining the club earned him a nomination for MLS Player of the Month for October.
 Waston played his 100th MLS game for the Whitecaps on 26 May 2018, against San Jose.
 He signed a new contract before the 2018 season, becoming a designated player under league rules.
 Waston was the captain of Vancouver Whitecaps, having been named so before the 2017 MLS season.